alchg/archlinux-live-build/README.md

 # archlinux-live-build
-This is an unofficial Arch Linux live ISO builder.
+This is an unofficial Arch Linux live ISO build script.